Token usage

 EDSL comes with a variety of features for monitoring token usage.
 These include:

-A method for setting the requests per minute (RPM) and tokens per minute (TPM) for a model that you are using.
+• Options for setting requests per minute (RPM) and tokens per minute (TPM) for models at your account.

 Token limits